mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

     if false then t2 else t3 → t3
 ```

-If given expression `t1` evaluates to `t*` and this expression is passed as condition of the conditional expression, the evaluation of the conditional expression equals to the evaluation of the conditional expression with `t*` passed as condition.
+If given expression `t1` evaluates to `v` and this expression is passed as condition of the conditional expression, the evaluation of the conditional expression is equivalent to the evaluation of the conditional expression with `v` passed as condition.

 ```
 2)
-                      t1 → t*
+                       t1 → v
     ─────────────────────────────────────────────
-    if t1 then t2 else t3 → if t* then t2 else t3
+    if t1 then t2 else t3 → if v then t2 else t3
 ```

 ### Abstraction & Application